 Net Position comprises the various net earnings from operating and non-operating revenues, expenses, and contributions of capital.
-Net position is classified in the following three components: net investment in capital assets, restricted net position, and unrestricted net position.
-Net investment in capital assets includes all capital assets, net of accumulated depreciation.
+Net position is classified in the following three components: investment in capital assets, restricted net position, and unrestricted net position.
+Investment in capital assets includes all capital assets, net of accumulated depreciation.

 The restricted net position category includes net position whose use is subject to externally imposed stipulations that can be fulfilled by actions of the System pursuant to those stipulations or that expire by the passage of time.
-The System has no restricted net position as of June 30, 2017, and 2016.
-The unrestricted net position category includes all other assets that do not meet the definition of "restricted" or "net investment in capital assets".
+The System has no restricted net position as of June 30, 2018, and 2017.
+The unrestricted net position category includes all other assets that do not meet the definition of "restricted" or "investment in capital assets".